The south end of the Chilean broad gauge

 Museum pieces within the area

 Several ex mainline steam locomotives are displayed on plinths in Osorno and Puerto Montt.
-At the former station tipo 54 0-6-0T No. 462, built by Hanomag in 1908, is displayed ‘QUEPE’ after the first locomotive into Puerto Montt a century earlier.
+At the former station tipo 54 0-6-0T No. 462, built by Hanomag in 1908, is displayed, whilst on the waterfront in Puerto Montt stand type 57 2-6-0 No. 606, and type 55 2-6-0 No. 478, the latter nicknamed ‘QUEPE’ after the first locomotive into Puerto Montt a century earlier.

 A steam heritage train, El Valdiviano, has operated for some years from Valdivia to Antilhue at weekends, latterly using type 57 2-6-0 No. 620.
 The train has been supported by the Valdivia municipality, but there have been occasional worries about the long-term future which is dependent upon the state of the track, upon urban development not restricting operations, and on the continued good health of loco 620.
 Type 56 Baldwin 0-6-0T has also lain at Valdivia station in a derelict state, and whilst work is in progress towards its restoration to working order, one might wonder about its haulage capabilities.